boyter/boyter.org/content/posts/sloc-cloc-code.md

 With each process handing work from one to the other using a buffered channel set to the number of CPU cores.

 I did at one point put channels as buffers between each of the work processes however as the application turned out to be CPU bound this was pointless.
 The reason for this is that by setting the size of each buffer I can control the parallelism of the code.
 Getting back to making things fast I only want there to be as many file processors as there are CPU's.
 We want to avoid CPU context switches there if at all possible.
 By having buffers between I can control the the number of workers without blocking any other task.
-Just because the File Reader or File Processer is slow there is no reason to block the Walk Process.
+Just because the File Reader or File Processor is slow there is no reason to block the Walk Process.

 It turned out that just making it as simple as possible worked equally as well for everything I tried, so I removed the intermediate buffers.

 I then started building out the calculation process.
 For the first attempt I wrote a simple state machine that produced reasonable outputs for the samples I had.
-Happy with the inital results I started to look at performance.
+Happy with the initial results I started to look at performance.

 ## The Quest for Disk Performance